Luis de Córdova y Córdova: America and England

-The fruits of this campaign were, however, scarce, since differences of opinion arose between the French and Spanish command.
-The former wanted at all costs to destroy the enemy squadron first, and then carry out the planned landing in Great Britain.
-The Spanish advocated to carry out the disembarkation immediately, on the grounds that the enemy squad was not in a position to avoid it.
+Spain allied with France by family pacts, in the middle of the American war of independence Luis de Córdova was appointed commander of a Spanish squadron, which joined the French squad of Orvilliers when in June 1779 war was declared on Britain.
+The combined Franco-Spanish fleet, in which there were 68 ships - of which the Spanish Santísima Trinidad carried the Cordova insignia - entered the English Channel to attempt the invasion of the British Isles in August 1779.
+The campaign ultimately ended in failure, since differences of opinion arose between the French and Spanish command.
+The former wanted at all costs to destroy the British Channel Fleet first, and then carry out the planned landing in Great Britain.
+The Spanish advocated to carry out the disembarkation immediately, on the grounds that the Channel Fleet was not in a position to avoid it.
 In the end there was no landing, and the facts proved the Spaniards right.
-With isolated actions, the English hindered the actions of the combined fleet and managed to prepare to face the situation, which together with bad weather, scurvy and a typhus epidemic that affected the crews, made the allied squad desist, who retired to Brest.
+With isolated actions, the British hindered the actions of the combined fleet and managed to prepare to face the situation, which together with bad weather, scurvy and a typhus epidemic that affected the Franco-Spanish crews, made the allied squad desist, who retired to Brest.

 The French general, Count of Guichen, was amazed that Córdova took certain precautions against bad weather when the weather was still good and, on the contrary, that he ordered them to be suspended while it was still in the end of a storm and to them it seemed full. strength of him.
 The French admiral asked Mazarredo where such a forecast came from and the major general showed him the marine barometers that the Spanish ships had begun to use when the French allies did not yet have them.
+For his role in the failed campaign, Córdova received as a gift from King Louis XVI of France a gold box richly adorned with diamonds with the expressive dedication "Luis a Luis".
+On his side, the King of Spain awarded him the Grand Cross of Carlos III, at that time the most valuable distinction.